15,95 €

 • Format: ePub

-From the author of the international bestseller Life of Pi , a brilliant retelling of the Trojan War from two commoners: an ancient soldier and a modern scholar.
+From the author of the international bestseller Life of Pi , a brilliant retelling of the Trojan War from the perspective of two commoners: an ancient soldier and a modern scholar.

 Produktbeschreibung

-From the author of the international bestseller Life of Pi, a brilliant retelling of the Trojan War from two commoners: an ancient soldier and a modern scholar.
+From the author of the international bestseller Life of Pi, a brilliant retelling of the Trojan War from the perspective of two commoners: an ancient soldier and a modern scholar.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, D ausgeliefert werden.